pmndrs/react-three-fiber/readme.md

 ## Switching the default renderer

 If you want to exchange the default renderer you can.
-But, you will lose some of the functionality, like useRender, useThree, events, which is all covered in canvas.
+But, you will lose some of the functionality, like useFrame, useThree, events, which is all covered in canvas.
 [Here's](https://codesandbox.io/s/yq90n32zmx) a small example.

 ```jsx
 import { render, unmountComponentAtNode } from 'react-three-fiber'